rxrc/hexchat-material-design-icons/README.md

 ### Build

-Install any Bower dependencies and execute the default build task with
+Execute the default build task with

 ```
 $ npm start